 Before submitting the document to the entity that has requested it, make a copy to keep in your records.
 Even if you ultimately print multiple documents as your entity grows, it’s prudent to keep a copy of each one you print and submit for recordkeeping purposes.
 Retain this information with other important business documents, such as your operating agreement or Articles of Incorporation.

 Compliance may not be simple to keep up with, especially when considering all the other aspects that make a business go round.
 At ZenBusiness, we understand that your business needs don’t stop after the business has been registered.
-ZenBusiness can help keep you in good standing with our worry-free compliance service.
+ZenBusiness can help keep you in good standing with our Worry-Free compliance service.
 With this service, we not only help keep your business in compliance, but we can also secure an Alabama Certificate of Compliance for you if you need one; you just pay the state fees.
-And, if you don’t have worry free compliance but still need a COC, our Certificate of Good Standing service can help.
+And, if you don’t have Worry-Free compliance but still need a COC, our Certificate of Good Standing service can help.

-How much does an Alabama COC cost?
+How much does an Alabama Certificate of Compliance cost?

 How long will it take to get my Alabama Certificate of Compliance?

-Can I expedite my Alabama COC?
+Can I expedite my Alabama Certificate of Compliance?

 A Certificate of Compliance isn’t a requirement to remain compliant for business entities in Alabama.
 An Alabama Certificate of Compliance shows that compliance is a priority for your business entity and that your company is currently in compliance.
+This is important for many steps your business might take such as seeking financing or opening a business bank account.